mongodb/mongodbatlas-cloudformation-resources/cfn-resources/private-endpoint/PrivateEndpointUpgrade/V2-UpgradeGuide.md

 # V2 Private Endpoint Upgrade Guide

+BEFORE UPDATING TO V2, in case the user has already updated to V2, contact AWS to downgrade to the previous version

 ## Document purpose
 With the Private Endpoint V2 we have introduced the next changes: